Extinction ratio

 where P1 is the optical power level generated when the light source is on, and P0 is the power level generated when the light source is off.

 The polarization extinction ratio (PER) is the ratio of optical powers of perpendicular polarizations, usually called TE (transverse electric) and TM (transverse magnetic).
-In telecommunications, the PER is used to characterize the degree of polarization in a polarization-maintaining device or fiber.
+In telecommunications, the PER is used to characterize the degree of polarization in a polarization-maintaining device polarization-maintaining optical fiber.
 For coherent transmitter and receiver, the PER is a key parameter, since X polarization and Y polarization are coded with different signals.